artpech23/sna-for-hse-master-students2025/appendix-literature.Rmd

   -	**McAndrew, S., & Everett, M. (2015).
 Music as Collective Invention: A Social Network Analysis of Composers.
 Cultural Sociology, 9(1), 56–80.**

-  -	Flache, A., & Macy, M. W. (2013).
+  -	Flache, A., & Macy, M. W. (1996).
 The weakness of strong ties: Collective action failure in a highly cohesive group.
-In Evolution of social networks (pp. 19–44).
-Routledge.
+Journal of Mathematical Sociology, 21(1-2), 3-28.